Published Survey

 Banner Image: white coat_22.png

 If you need to post a notification below your institution name, please enter it here: Out-of-state candidates receive the in-state/resident tuition rate.
-The MUSC College of Pharmacy does not require the Pharmacy College Admission Test (PCAT) for admission.
 For more information on our admission criteria, please visit https://pharmacy.musc.edu/students-and-admissions/prospective-students/admission-criteria

 Street 1 173 Ashley Ave